Indian barrier state: 1790s

 In the early 1790s, British officials in Canada made an aggressive effort to organize the various tribes into a sort of confederation that would form the basis of an Indian state.
-An important impetus was the success of the Indians in destroying one-quarter of the entire United States Army at St. Clair's defeat (also known as the Battle of the Wabash) in November 1791.
+An important impetus was the success of the Indians in destroying one-quarter of the entire United States Army at St. Clair's defeat, also known as the Battle of the Wabash, in November 1791.
 The British were surprised and delighted at the success of the Indians whom they had been supporting and arming for years.
-By 1794, using their base at Detroit (theoretically in American territory), they distributed supplies and munitions to numerous Indian tribes throughout the region.
+By 1794, using their base at Detroit, theoretically in American territory, they distributed supplies and munitions to numerous Indian tribes throughout the region.

-The British plans were developed in Canada, but in 1794 the government in London reversed course and decided it was necessary to gain American favor, since a major war had broken out with France.
+The British plans were developed in Canada.
+In 1794 the government in London reversed course and decided it was necessary to gain American favor, since a major war had broken out with France.
 London put the barrier state idea on hold and opened friendly negotiations with the Americans that led to the Jay Treaty of 1794.
 One provision was that British acceded to American demands to remove their forts from American territory in Michigan and Wisconsin.
-The British, from their forts in Upper Canada, continued to supply munitions to the Indians living in the United States.
+Michigan was a province of upper Canada until 1796.
+The British, from their forts in Upper Canada, continued to supply munitions to the Indians resisting the expansion of the United States.